 I’ve been wanting to make something fun and exciting with fresh figs for a while now.
 I usually make a salad or a fig tart, or serve figs with cheese and walnuts; or better yet, just eat them fresh.
 This year I wanted to try something new, like a fig sweet treat that looks really pretty and looks like it came from a specialty confectioner.
 The idea for stuffed figs enrobed in dark chocolate is what came to my mind.

-I wanted these delicacies to look gorgeous while tasting decadent.
-I decided to stuff fresh figs with a variety of flavors and cover them in dark chocolate.
-Then to give these figs some rich over the top color I embellished them with vibrant edible flower petals from my garden.
+I wanted these stuffed figs to look gorgeous and taste decadent.
+I stuffed the figs with a variety of flavors and covered them in dark chocolate.
+Then to give them a rich over the top color I embellished them with vibrant edible flower petals from my garden.

 These stuffed figs look and taste amazing!
-But the best part is the reaction you will get when they are served.
-When Anjali saw these stuffed chocolate figs this is was her reaction, “Wow, these look like they came from a fancy gourmet chocolate shop.”
+But the best part is the “wow” reaction you will get when they are served.
+When my daughter Anjali saw these chocolate figs this is was her reaction, “Wow, these look like they came from a fancy gourmet chocolate shop.“

 Dark Chocolate Stuffed Figs with Edible Petals